LordAmit/Brightness/README.md

 ## How do I run it?

-Just set the permission of the brightness.py file as executable.
+Download the <a href="https://github.com/lordamit/Brightness/archive/master.zip">Master.zip</a>, extract it.
+In the src folder, just set the permission of the brightness.py file as executable.
 Double click on it, and it will run.

 ## How do I know my Monitor name?